 As a runner, I don’t think traditional diets, which are typically attributed to unsustainable cuts in calories, dramatic changes in eating habits, and a refusal to eat anything that might be considered unhealthy, are viable for peak performance.
 They are certainly not fun nor are they the best long-term solution for weight management and optimal health.
 Instead of a restrictive meal plan, viewing food as fuel and nourishment can foster a more positive relationship.

 Before a long run, the type and quantity of fuel needed differs from what is needed before, say, an interval session or a short recovery run.
 Similarly, varying levels of refueling are warranted post-workout depending on the activity performed.
-While fueling properly in the meals leading up to a big workout can enhance your ability to knock the workout out of the park, refueling after a workout can accelerate tissue regeneration and the recovery process.
+While eating the right food before a run can enhance your ability to knock the workout out of the park, refueling after a workout can accelerate tissue regeneration and the recovery process.
 The body is in an endless cycle of craving healthy foods so it can improve, which can be best solved by thinking of food in terms of consuming what your body needs in order to perform its best instead of restricting specific foods based on a diet.

 Long distance running is often connected with a stigma that lower body weight will have a positive effect on performance.
 In certain circumstances, this may be true.
 However, a problem manifests when athletes fall into a spiraling trap where they become encouraged to further perpetuate weight loss, engaging in disordered eating behaviors, such as food restriction, extreme exercise, fasting or purging.
 The end result is usually injury or the onset of a more serious health condition.